stepzen-dev/snippets/rest/pagination/README.md

 This snippet demonstrates the typical REST API response and `@rest` directive configuration for each of the three styles.

-Query fields that return a connection type must have two field arguments, `first` for the number of nodes to fetch and `after` an opaque cursor.
-With StepZen these arguments are available in the context of the `@rest` configuration with the values converted to the correct value for the REST API.
+In StepZen, Query fields that return a connection type must have two field arguments,
+- `first` which specifies the number of nodes to fetch
+- `after` which is an opaque cursor.

+With the StepZen's `@rest` directive, these arguments are available in the context of the directive's configuration and are converted to the correct value required by the REST API.

 For example with `PAGE_NUMBER` the `after` opaque cursor value the client uses is converted to a integer page number in the context of `@rest`.
 So if the